Analytical Ultracentrifuge (AUC)

 Circular dichroism (CD) is the property of chiral molecules to absorb the right and left components of circularly polarized light to a different extent.
 CD spectroscopy measures this differential absorbance.
 Nearly all biological macromolecules are chiral and lend themselves to CD experiments.
 The Aviv Circular Dichroism Spectrometer records CD as a function of wavelength, time and temperature.

-The center currently has two Aviv CDs available for user use.
+The center currently has three Aviv CDs available for user use.